Athanaseus/aimfast/doc/intro.rst

     SKEWNESS = \frac{m_3}{{m_2}^{\frac{3}{2}}}

-If there is a long tail in the positive directin, skewness will be positive, while if there is a long tail in the negative direction, skewness will be negative.
+If there is a long tail in the positive direction, skewness will be positive, while if there is a long tail in the negative direction, skewness will be negative.

    .. figure:: https://user-images.githubusercontent.com/16665629/35336554-7ce4953e-0121-11e8-8a14-ce1fbf3eece4.jpg